What is MusicallyFluent and how did it come about?

 I developed MusicallyFluent as an alternative to traditional music training.
 As a young child, I was naturally very gifted musically and could play complex music by ear.

-But from the age of 11, as I was obediently practising loads of scales and arpeggios, learning theory and playing the same examination pieces over and over again until my fingers played them without my heart or mind being involved, I found – to my horror – that my natural, fluent skills were disappearing.
-The only way I could play fluently was to empty my mind and play only from the body and soul and this strange state was becoming difficult to access.
+But from the age of 11, this mysterious fluency was being undermind.
+I was obediently practising all the scales and arpeggios for my Grade 8 piano examination, learning complex theory – all the rules of harmony and counterpoint -and of course, playing the same examination pieces over and over again until my fingers played them without my heart or mind being involved.
+To my horror, my natural, fluent skills were disappearing.
+To play fluently required that I did a strange mental trick: I had to empty my mind and play only from my body and soul but this strange mindless state was becoming difficult to access.

 Searching for musical logic

-So, determined to keep and develop my fluent musicianship, I started to examine what was going on, somewhere deep in my mind, on a barely conscious level, when I played fluently.
-I wanted to find clear, conscious awareness of what I had been doing intuitively as a young child.
+I was determined to keep and develop my fluent musicianship.
+So I started to examine what was going on inside my mind when I played fluently.
+Somewhere deep in the recesses of my unconscious mind, processes were going on that enabled me to generate music effortlessly and spontaneously.
+To go forward, I needed to find clear, conscious awareness of what I had been doing by dark intuition.
 I soon discovered that there was a simple process at work.

-I discovered that all I needed was clear, constant awareness of how rhythm and tonality are organised.
-By noticing the rhythmic pulse organised into a strong but flexible nonlinear matrix and the symmetry of the keyboard’s layout, I could maintain and grow my fluent skills.
+I discovered that all I needed was a model to focus on: I needed clear, constant awareness of how rhythm and tonality are organised.
+By noticing how rhythm is formed by a strong, flexible, nonlinear matrix of rhythm cells and how tonality – melody and harmony – functions predictably within the symmetrical layout of the keyboard map, I could maintain and grow my fluent skills.

 The discovery – a simple model!

-It was not rocket science!
-And I found I could still do well in classical piano examinations as long as I used my own secret model.
-I admit that I felt like a cheat because I wan’t really doing what my teacher asked, but he seemed none the wiser and enjoyed all the exam results and prizes that I gained.
+This was not rocket science!
+And although it was a very different approach from the one my teacher was encouraging me to use, I found that I could still do well in classical piano examinations as long as I used my own “secret” model.
+I must admit that I felt like a cheat because I wan’t really doing what my teacher asked, but he seemed none the wiser and enjoyed all the exam results and competition prizes that I gained.

 For the past decade, I have been developing ways of teaching my approach to others.
-It is far from conventional so it has been quite a journey!
-I had to develop innovative materials to find a clear, simple way of describing the process.
+It has been quite a journey!
+My approach is so different from the conventional approaches.
+So I had to be innovative and invent brand new learning materials for explaining and practising the principles of MusicallyFluent.

-I am grateful to my wonderful students whose patience and tenacity have been so important in the process of experimentation as I searched for terminology, pictures and various pre-notational systems that communicate the principles and elements clearly, especially at Level 1.
+I am grateful to my wonderful students whose patience and tenacity have been so valuable during the process of experimentation and searching for terminology, images and pre-notational systems that communicate the principles and elements clearly, especially at Level 1.

 Sharing this model with the world

-So a short eBook offering a clear and colourful explanation of the model can be downloaded for free here but you will have to do a short quiz first to see if you have the right mindset.
-Finding this mindset can be a real paradigm shift for many people.
-Unless the core of what fluency is is clear, the ideas will be difficult or impossible to grasp.
-However, if you just take a little time to ponder the ideas contained in this website deeply, you can take the leap of faith and grasp the wonderful musical possibilities that fluency opens up.
+So a short eBook offering a clear and colourful explanation of the model can be downloaded for free here but you will have to do a short quiz first to check that you have the right mindset.
+Finding this mindset can represent a real paradigm shift for many people.
+Unless you have a clear sense of what fluency is at its core, the ideas will seem very obscure, difficult or impossible to grasp.
+However, if you just take a little time to ponder the ideas contained in this website deeply, you can take the necessary leap of faith and grasp the wonderful musical possibilities that fluency opens up.

 Passive musicianship vs. fluent musicianship

-This why I must put the little hurdle of the quiz in place… because the truth is that many people in today’s culture do not have the right attitude for musical fluency training.
+I have to put the hurdle of the quiz in place because the truth is that many people in today’s culture do not have the right attitude for musical fluency training.
 This is because fluent musicianship is actually not our cultural norm.

-I often say that we live in a karaoke culture: music is seen not as a form of self-expression but as something you do passively.
+I often say that we live in a karaoke culture: music is seen not so much as a form of self-expression but as something you do passively.
 Music is perceived as something outside of you that you must imitate.
-This can cripple you as a musician.
+This view can cripple you as a musician.
 The other paradigm of how to go about making music is to see it as theoretical code.
 If we execute that code perfectly, like a machine, we we get the musical results we want.
-This is not musical fluency either.
+This is also passive and far from musical fluency.

-If you think about it, when you are hearing a piece of music for the very first time, it does make sense.
-This is because you have a natural inner musician.
+If you think about it, when you are hearing a piece of tonal, rhythmic music for the very first time, it makes sense.
+This is because you have already developed a natural inner musician.
 Your inner musician understands the patterns of rhythm and tonality perfectly, just unconsciously.
 MusicallyFluent training is designed to bring that intuitive musicianship into conscious awareness.

 Special gifts like perfect pitch